Nikifor999/AiChat/README.md

 ## Prerequisites
 - Java 17 or later.
-- Maven or Gradle for dependency management.
+- Maven dependency management.
 - A working knowledge of Spring Boot and Thymeleaf.
-- Node.js (if you need to install additional frontend libraries).
+- Langchain4j

 ---